If a complaint meets the following criteria, it must be accepted by BBB and treated as a complaint for purposes of reporting.

 - The complaint seeks assistance from BBB;

-- The complaint alleges a problem experienced with the services or products that the company provided or allegedly agreed to provide;
+- The complaint alleges a problem experienced with the services or products that the business provided or allegedly agreed to provide;

-- The complaint is not in litigation and has not have been resolved by a previous court action, arbitration, or settlement between the parties; and
+- The complaint is not in litigation when filed with BBB and has not been resolved by a previous court action, arbitration, or settlement between the parties; and

 - The complaint contains no abusive language.